 Do you know what’s coming up soon?
 Vegan Pie season!
 That means it’s time to have plenty of pecans on hand for my Vegan Pecan Pie.
 Kirkland Pecans are perfect!
 According to this article in Shape Magazine, you should pop a pecan instead of a multivitamin.
 That’s how good they are for you!

 Walnuts, people!
 They are so good for you!
-Dr. Greger, author of the book How Not to Die, (remember him from my podcast?) recommends having a small serving of walnuts (or other healthy nuts) every single day.
+Dr. Greger, the author of the book How Not to Die, recommends having a small serving of walnuts (or other healthy nuts) every single day.
 That’s why I like to buy this big bag and keep a few in a glass container at the ready.
 I store the rest in the fridge.

 I love adding almond flour to my gluten-free vegan baking; it adds flavor and texture that makes it so good!
 For example, these Vegan Blueberry Muffins are made nice and tender thanks to almond flour.